splunk/public-o11y-docs/infrastructure/metrics-pipeline/metrics-usage-report.rst

      - The category of the metric, in the format of a number.

 See the following table for more information on metric category types.
-For more information, see :ref:`metric-categories`.
+For more information, see :ref:`metrics-category`.

 .. include:: /_includes/metric-categories.rst